AlexOtsuka/AlexOtsuka/README.md

 # My Current Projects and Goals

-- Creating and releasing my dream video game.
+- Creating and releasing my indie video game.
-- Improving as a programmer.
-Always, always, always.
-Never stop learning.
+- Improving as a developper, and as a person.
 - Spending more time contributing to Godot, and helping newer users get started with the engine.
 - Collaborating with more people, on more projects!